mehul0810/wp-distraction-free-view/readme.txt

 == Changelog ==

+= 1.4.4: 23rd November 2019 =
+- Updated CSS for the "Read Mode" button to have cursor pointer.

 = 1.4.3: 19th November 2019 =
 - Included Automated Development Process
 - Fix for Fullscreen and Print icon